carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > [ensemble learning](https://en.wikipedia.org/wiki/Ensemble_learning), and has been widely used
 > in real-world tasks and data science competitions like [Kaggle](https://www.kaggle.com/).
 >
-> Activate the `basic-scipy-env` you created in a previous challenge and use `pip` to install
+> Activate the `machine-learning-env` you created in a previous challenge and use `pip` to install
 > `combo`.
 >
 > > ## Solution